 Starting from any cylinder in the lot, count them as 1, 2, 3…., up to r and so on in one order where r is the integral part of N/n.
 Every rth cylinder thus counted shall be withdrawn to constitute a sample.

 Table 13 Number of Cylinders to be Selected

-(Clause C-1.2, C-2)
+(Clauses C-1.2 and C-2)